0x263b/Porygon/USAGE.md

 ### Quotes
-Adds a quote to the [Rzion Quote Database](https://rizon-qdb.herokuapp.com/)
+Adds a quote to the [Rizon Quote Database](https://rizon-qdb.herokuapp.com/)

 **-quote** *some quote*